-Well just like English, medical terminologies are also universal to the healthcare or medical industry.
+Why do healthcare professionals use medical terminology that’s difficult to understand?
+Medical terminologies are universal to the healthcare or medical industry.
 It’s their very own language and it helps them understand completely what is happening or what has to be done to help a patient.
-This language is not just limited to doctors, nurses and/or medical practitioners as it is important for other workers in the healthcare industry to master it well – they may include medical billers, medical coders, medical assistants and more.
-Workers in the medical field who are not familiar with medical terms will be lost with their jobs and even has the potential to hurt patients.
+This language is not just limited to doctors, nurses and/or medical practitioners.
+Other workers in the healthcare industry must master it as well – they may include medical billers, medical coders, medical assistants and more.
+Workers in the medical field who are not familiar with medical terms will be lost with their jobs and even have the potential to hurt patients.

 Meditec is one of the providers students visit to get their medical terminology training.
-Without proper training and knowledge in this field, worker in the healthcare industry will not be effective.
+Without proper training and knowledge in this field, employees in the healthcare industry will not be effective.
 Proper education about medical terms can bring the following benefits:

 - Why is the patient in the hospital?